drEnilight/vatlayer-ruby/README.md

 ## License
-The Teamleader GEM is released under the MIT License.
+The Vatlayer GEM is released under the MIT License.

 ## Contributing